Does Foreign Debt Contribute to Economic Growth?: Introduction

-Since Lucas' seminal work, the literature has decomposed capital flows in the financial account to examine the effects of each flow.
+In the neoclassical model the law of diminishing returns implies that capital - ceteris paribus - would flow from rich countries where the marginal product of capital is low to poor countries where it is high.
+In other words, capital should flow to countries that grow faster.
+The observation that capital does not flow from rich to poor countries as the neoclassical model predicts is known as Lucas' paradox based on \cite{lucas1990doesn}.
+Since Lucas' seminal work, the literature has decomposed capital flows in the financial account to examine the direction of each flow and its effects on economic growth.
 It is well-established that foreign direct investment (FDI) contributes to economic growth in developing countries with a high level of human capital in \cite{borensztein1998does} or developed financial markets in \cite{alfaro2004fdi}.
-The finding seems to be consistent with the neoclassical model.
-On the other hand, several studies find that upstream capital flows are caused by emerging economies that accumulate foreign reserves \citep[e.g.,][]{gourinchas2007world,mendoza2009financial,gourinchas2013capital,alfaro2014sovereigns}.
-However, the relationship between portfolio investment and economic growth remains elusive.\footnote{In theoretical models with no FDI, financial frictions may limit domestic investment and lead to upstream (portfolio investment) flows from ``poor'' countries to ``rich countries'' and sustain the cross-country inequality when financial markets are integrated globally \citep[e.g.][]{matsuyama2004financial,kikuchi2009endogenous,kikuchi2018volatile}.
+Their finding seems to be consistent with the neoclassical model.
+On the other hand, there is evidence that ``upstream capital flows'' - capital flows from poor to rich countries - are caused by fast-growing emerging economies that accumulate foreign reserves in the US and other rich countries. \citep[e.g.,][]{gourinchas2007world,mendoza2009financial,gourinchas2013capital,alfaro2014sovereigns}.\footnote{In theoretical models with no FDI, financial frictions may limit domestic investment and lead to upstream (portfolio investment) flows from ``poor'' countries to ``rich countries'' and sustain the cross-country inequality when financial markets are integrated globally \citep[e.g.][]{matsuyama2004financial,kikuchi2009endogenous,kikuchi2018volatile}.
 If FDI is allowed, investors in rich countries could circumvent host-country financial frictions and invest in poor countries.}